 If you are reading this on a phone, tablet or laptop, you should probably thank Dr. M. Stanley Whittingham.
-In the 1970s Dr. Whittingham was working in a battery technology lab for ExxonMobil when he created the very first examples of a radical new technology: the rechargeable lithium ion battery that’s most likely powering your device.
+In the 1970s Dr. Whittingham was working at ExxonMobil’s Clinton, New Jersey, corporate research lab when he created the very first examples of a radical new technology: the rechargeable lithium-ion battery.

 Rechargeable batteries had been around for decades when Whittingham first proposed his version.
-But the rechargeable batteries du jour were bulky, lead-acid cells—the kind still found in many cars today.
-And although the disposable carbon-zinc batteries that power your remote control were prevalent, replacing them after each charge of a more energy-hungry device like a computer would be both annoying and expensive.
+But the rechargeable batteries at that time were bulky lead-acid cells – the kind still found in many cars today.
+And although the disposable carbon zinc batteries that power your remote control were prevalent, replacing them after each charge of a more energy-hungry device like a computer would be both annoying and expensive.

-Early research had suggested that the highly reactive metal lithium could be used to store energy, but Whittingham was the first to figure out how to make it happen at room temperature without the risk of explosion.
-His original design used titanium sulfide, a 2.5 volt material, and the intercalation design – or insertion of ions in a removable way – was sound and provided the basis for modern lithium ion batteries.
+Early research had suggested that the highly reactive metal lithium could be used to store energy, but Dr. Whittingham was the first to figure out how to make it happen at room temperature without the risk of explosion.
+His original design used titanium sulfide, a 2.5-volt material, and the intercalation design (or insertion of ions in a removable way) was sound and provided the basis for modern lithium-ion batteries.

 Image credit: ExxonMobil Historical Collection, [identifier number: di_10643-di_10650], The Dolph Briscoe Center for American History, The University of Texas at Austin